zouyanmei/HPENet/README.md

-# BAFM-and-MAL
+# HPENet
-Official PyTorch implementation for the following paper:
+Official PyTorch implementation for the following paper, which was accepted by AAAI2024:

-**Fine-grained Semantic Information Preservation and Misclassification-aware Loss for 3D Point Cloud**
+**Improved MLP Point Cloud Processing with High-Dimensional Positional Encoding**

-*by Yanmei Zou, Xuefei Lin, [Hongshan Yu](http://eeit.hnu.edu.cn/info/1289/4535.htm) *, [Zhengeng Yang](https://gsy.hunnu.edu.cn/info/1071/3537.htm), [Naveed Akhtar](https://findanexpert.unimelb.edu.au/profile/1050019-naveed-akhtar)
+*by Yanmei Zou, [Hongshan Yu](http://eeit.hnu.edu.cn/info/1289/4535.htm) *, [Zhengeng Yang](https://gsy.hunnu.edu.cn/info/1071/3537.htm), Zechuan Li, [Naveed Akhtar](https://findanexpert.unimelb.edu.au/profile/1050019-naveed-akhtar)

 ## Features
-In the project, we propose:
+In the project,
-1. a plug-and-play bilateral attention fusion module (BAFM) to improve the performance of “Encoder-Decoder” structures by preserving fine-grained semantic information for dense multi-classification tasks.

-2. a misclassification-aware loss (MAL) function to fully exploit the predicted information by applying a more informed penalty on the misclassified classes.

-3. We extend MAL as a novel post-processing operation to improve the performance of existing techniques.
+1. We identify a unified “abstraction and refinement” paradigm underpinning the current high-performing point cloud modeling techniques, which allows an intuitive  delineation of the key strengths of the methods.
+2. We propose a High-dimensional Positional Encoding (HPE) scheme for effective point cloud geometric representation with positional information.
+The HPE scheme can be generically used to enhance MLP architectures.
+3. We propose HPENets, which are ABS-REF stage inspired MLP networks that leverages our HPE modules in both ABS and REF stages.
+4. With an extensive evaluation of our technique, we establish state-of-the-art (SOTA) results of 87.6 mAcc on ScanObjectNN for object classification, 85.5 class mIoU on ShapeNetPart for object part segmentation, and 72.7 and 78.7 mIoU on Area-5 and 6-fold experiments with S3DIS for semantic segmentation.